top of page

 Current Status:

-I am a Mechanical Engineer in Southern California working in the aerospace industry.
-I graduated in June of 2018 with a GPA of 3.55 with a bachelors degree in Mechanical Engineering and a minor in Mathematics, and am pursuing a masters degree at Columbia University beginning Fall of 2022.
-My current projects are a CNC router with a partially 3D printed frame as well as a miniature lathe made mainly from 3D printed parts.
-I am a published author, having presented a paper on my laser cutter design at the 2018 International Mechanical Engineering Congress and Exposition.
+I am a Principal Mechanical Engineer in Southern California working in aerospace and defense.
+I have 6 years of professional industry experience and am pursuing a masters degree at Columbia University with an expected graduation of Spring of 2026.
+My current projects are a 3D printed Japanese book binding jig and a miniature RP2040 implementation with an integrated display and battery.
+I am a published author, having presented a paper on my laser cutter design at the 2018 International Mechanical Engineering Congress and Exposition, and a designated subject matter expert at Raytheon Technologies in the use of Laser Trackers.

 For more information on anything you see, feel free to contact me using the form on the left.